epam/NGB/docs/md/user-guide/overview.md

   ![NGB GUI](images/genes-08.png)
   ![NGB GUI](images/genes-09.png)
   ![NGB GUI](images/genes-10.png)
 - **To restore the original table view** - click the corresponding item in the panel options menu (_hamburger_ icon).
-This will hide all addition columns, show default columns, cancel all configured sortings and filters:
+This will hide all addition columns, show default columns and restore their order, cancel all configured sortings and filters:
   ![NGB GUI](images/genes-06.png)

 #### Navigate to track